FastAPI 105: Caching Strategies & Redis Patterns, Cache-Aside, Invalidation & Thundering Herd

 April 3, 202613 min readPART 05 / 18

-In Part 4 we built rate limiting that actually holds across workers — token buckets in Redis, sliding windows, and the atomic pipeline that prevents race conditions.
-Now we're adding the layer that makes your API fast: caching.
-Redis between your app and your database, absorbing read load so Postgres doesn't have to.
-But caching has traps.
-Stale data served for hours.
-Memory that grows without bound.
-And the thundering herd — 500 requests all hitting the DB simultaneously when a single TTL expires.
-This is Part 5.
+In Part 4 we built rate limiting that actually holds across workers: token buckets in Redis, sliding windows, atomic pipelines.
+Part 5 is about the layer that makes your API fast, not just safe.
+Redis sits between your app and your database, absorbing read load so Postgres doesn't have to.
+Caching also comes with its own traps, including the thundering herd (500 requests slamming the DB the millisecond a TTL expires) and the slow-motion memory leak of keys with no expiry.

 Why caching is not optional at scale

-A Postgres query scanning an indexed table might take 5–20ms.
+A Postgres query scanning an indexed table might take 5 to 20ms.
 Under moderate load, that's fine.
-But at 500 req/s on the same endpoint, you're doing 500 × 20ms = 10 seconds of query work per second, on a database that can realistically handle 300–500 concurrent connections before it starts queueing.
+At 500 req/s on the same endpoint you're doing 500 x 20ms = 10 seconds of query work per second, on a database that can realistically handle 300 to 500 concurrent connections before it starts queueing.
 You either cache, or you scale horizontally and spend money instead of milliseconds.

 Redis reads from RAM.
-A simple GET takes ~0.1ms — 200× faster than the cheapest indexed query.
+A simple GET takes about 0.1ms, roughly 200x faster than the cheapest indexed query.
 The economics are obvious.
-The implementation is where engineers get it wrong.
+The implementation is where everyone gets it wrong, myself included.

 The three caching patterns